 Routing: You can implement routing for your application with react-router.
-So far you only have one page in your application.
+So far, you only have one page in your application.
 React Router helps you to have multiple pages across multiple URLs.
 When you introduce routing to your application, you don’t make any requests to your web server to fetch the next page.
 The router will do everything for you on the client-side.
 So get your hands dirty and introduce routing in your application.

 Now you should know everything what you can expect from the book.
 You can pay what you want, because I want to enable everyone to learn React.
 I would really appreciate your support on social media to reach as many people as possible to grab a version of the book.
 If you sign up for the Newsletter to grab yourself a version of the book, you should get a confirmation e-mail where you will find the URL to the course platform.
 There the book can be found as “The Bare Essentials” package without any pricing tag.
 Enjoy reading and I promise you will learn lots from it.